 The therapist collaborates with the family to identify unique outcomes and strengths, fostering a sense of agency and control.
 Techniques like remembering and audience participation further reinforce the family’s new narrative, leading to improved relationships, self-esteem, and overall well-being.
 Narrative family therapy offers a transformative approach to addressing complex family dynamics.

-Narrative therapy is a collaborative process between the client and therapist that empowers individuals to reframe their life stories and develop new, more empowering narratives.
+Narrative therapy is a collaborative process between the patient and therapist that empowers individuals to reframe their life stories and develop new, more empowering narratives.

 Here’s how the process typically works:

-Throughout the process, the therapist maintains a non-judgmental, collaborative stance, empowering the client as the expert in their own life.
+Throughout the process, the therapist maintains a non-judgmental, collaborative stance, empowering the patient as the expert in their own life.

 If you or a loved one is struggling with addiction, our admissions team is available 24/7.
 They are compassionate and understanding when it comes to drug and alcohol addiction.
 They are here to help answer your treatment questions and get you started on the path to recovery.
 Deciding to seek treatment for a substance use disorder can be intimidating.
 We are here to make this process as easy as possible.
 Reach out to us today to learn more about how our treatment centers can help!